-Arms consisting of a triple-towered castle with a golden key dependent from the centre were granted to "The Most Loyal City of Gibraltar" by Ferdinand and Isabella in the year 1502.
+Arms consisting of a triple-towered castle with a golden key in the centre were granted to "The Most Loyal City of Gibraltar" by Ferdinand and Isabella in the year 1502.
 The original grant on vellum is now in the archives of the Municipality of San Roque.

-No action has been taken with regard to replacing the badge originally approved for the centre of the Union Jack by the device shown on the Seal and in his despatch No. 171 of the 28 th September 1926, the late Sir Charles Monro recommended that the Arms originally granted by Ferdinand and Isabella should be regarded as the true and proper Arms of Gibraltar and that the device on the Seal should be changed to conform with this as soon as opportunity offered.
+No action has been taken with regard to replacing the badge originally approved for the centre of the Union Jack, but the device shown on the Seal and in a despatch in September 1926, the late Sir Charles Monro recommended that the arms originally granted by Ferdinand and Isabella should be regarded as the true and proper Arms of Gibraltar, and that the device on the seal should be changed to conform with this.
 He also recommended that the words "Montis Insignia Calpe" should be regarded as part of the device.

 "An escutcheon on which the upper two thirds shall be a white field and on the said field set a red castle, and below the said castle, on the other third of the escutcheon, which must be a red field in which there must be a white line between the castle and the said red field, there shall be a golden key which hangs by a chain from the said castle, as are here figured”